Viir/bots/guide/eve-online/eve-online-combat-anomaly-bot.md

 # EVE Online Combat Anomaly Bot

-This bot uses the probe scanner to warp to combat anomalies and kills rats using drones and weapon modules.
+This bot uses the probe scanner to find combat anomalies and kills rats using drones and weapon modules.

 ## Features